Are you an established writer, or a new author, thinking of how to sell your work?

-Naher Agency was established in May 2008 by Gaby Naher as Director.
+Gaby Naher is a seasoned literary agent with almost three decades’ experience in the publishing industry.
 She worked as a literary agent, bookseller and publicist in Sydney, New York and London.
 She has a Doctorate of Creative Arts and is an author of four books.

 Are you a literary agent in Australia currently accepting submissions?
 Please introduce yourself in the comments box below!

 9 Top Australian Literary Agents Accepting Submissions is an article from Writing Tips Oasis.